gutenbergtools/gutenbergsite/site/help/new_website.md

 * Text-to-speech and text-to-Braille screen readers.
 * Suitable for persons with visual impairments, including low vision and color blindness

 If you encounter something that doesn't work for you, or could be better, please let us know using one of the methods above.
-Email help2020@pglaf.org or use one of the other reporting methods described on this page.
+Email help2021@pglaf.org or use one of the other reporting methods described on this page.

 It is especially important that we can understand what you are experiencing, and what could be improved.
 To help with this, please provide a description of how you accessed the website, and the problems encountered.
 If you know of external testing sites, or standards, or software that we should look into, please let us know.

-*Most recently updated: December 17, 2020*
+*Most recently updated: January 1, 2021*